Patricia McCormick (author)

 Patricia McCormick (born May 23, 1956) is an American journalist and writer of realistic fiction for young adults.
 She has twice been a finalist for the National Book Award.

 Career

 McCormick graduated from Rosemont College in 1974–1978.
 McCormick earned an MS from the Columbia University Graduate School of Journalism and an MFA from the New School in 1999.
 She currently lives in New York City.
 McCormick is a frequent contributor to several magazines and newspapers, including The New York Times, Ladies Home Journal, Town & Country, and Reader's Digest.

 Her books rely heavily on research and interviews.
 To write her novel Sold, McCormick traveled to the brothels of India and the mountain villages of Nepal to interview survivors of sex trafficking.
 For her book Never Fall Down, she spent a month in Cambodia with a survivor of the Khmer Rouge Genocide.

-She has worked with Malala Yousafzai, the Pakistani girl who was shot by the Taliban for standing up for her right to an education.
-The book, I Am Malala : How One Girl Stood Up for Education and Changed the World, was published in 2013.